emanuelefavero/react-testing/README.md

 > Note: [Create React App](https://create-react-app.dev/) comes with Jest and React testing library pre-installed

+## Reasons for testing

+- **Confidence** - you can be confident that your code is working as expected
+- **Refactoring** - you can refactor your code without breaking it
+- **Regression** - you can prevent bugs from being introduced when you make changes to your code

 ## Assertion

 - _"Testing is about translating user interactions in code and making the right assertions"_